Social media platforms are making it easier for brands to sell products on their apps — here’s why your e-commerce company should hop on board.

 3. Don’t ignore Pinterest

-Companies sometimes overlook Pinterest when building their social selling strategies in favor of focusing on the big four (that’s Facebook, LinkedIn, Twitter, and Instagram).
+Companies sometimes overlook Pinterest when building their strategies in favor of focusing on the big four (that’s Facebook, LinkedIn, Twitter, and Instagram).
 But, for e-commerce businesses in particular, this platform can be a beneficial resource for sales and marketing efforts.

 In response to the growing demand, Pinterest rolled out numerous tools for merchants in both the U.S. and U.K.